-This also means that foreign nationals who are 'essential to maintain the proper operation of critical public functions and attend to fundamental needs of the population, including persons who perform goods and passenger transport functions', may not be rejected; see section 6, second paragraph, of the COVID-19 Regulations.
+Other foreign nationals who may not be rejected are those who are 'essential to maintain the proper operation of critical public functions or attend to fundamental needs of the population, including persons who perform goods and passenger transport functions'; see section 6, third paragraph, of the COVID-19 Regulations.
 Those Regulations require that the foreign nationals in question are working or travelling to and from work.